 - Do NOT use a Voltage Converter as it will damage...

 An asymmetrical bob haircut can be either non-layered or stacked in the back.

-There should be no layers in a typical bob and it should be undercut all over.
-In other words, the underneath sections will be somewhat shorter than the sections on top, which makes your hair flip under on its own .
+There shouldn’t be layers with a typical bob, and it should be undercut all over.
+In other words, the underneath sections will be somewhat shorter than the sections on top, which makes your hair flip under on its own.

-Last but not least, here is a layered bob, which could also be called a “textured bob”.
-It’s essentially the same thing as a typical bob, but there are a lot of layers, tons of texture, and body.
+Last but not least, here is a layered bob, which could also be called a “textured bob.”
+It’s essentially the same thing as a standard bob, but with lots of layers, texture, and body.

-These types of bobs should have a ton of texture to really give them movement.
-There are also so many different angles that can be used in this style to create different looks.
+All the texture in these haircuts really gives them movement.
+Different angles can also be used in this style to create different looks.